-If we are unable to obtain adequate credit insurance under terms or conditions acceptable to us due to changes in the credit insurance regulations in China, our business, financial condition and results of operations would be materially and adversely affected.
+If we are unable to obtain adequate credit insurance under terms or conditions acceptable to us due to changes in the credit insurance regulations in Chinese Mainland, our business, financial condition and results of operations would be materially and adversely affected.

-On May 8, 2020, China Banking and Insurance Regulatory Commission promulgated the Measures for the Regulation of Credit Insurance and Guarantee Insurance, or the Measures for the Credit Insurance and Guarantee Insurance, as amended on June 21, 2021, which repeals the Interim Measures for the Supervision of Credit Guarantee and Insurance Business issued on July 11, 2017.
-Pursuant to the Measures for the Credit Insurance and Guarantee Insurance, the insurance, the insurance companies carrying out credit insurance and guarantee insurance (together, the "Credit and Guarantee Insurance") businesses, such as ZhongAn, are required to comply with the regulatory requirements on solvency and ensure the overall size of business is appropriate for the capital strength of the company.
-When carrying out financing Credit and Guarantee Insurance business, insurance companies are required to pay particular attention to the underlying risks, fully assess the impact of Credit and Guarantee Insurance business on the solvency of the complany, and duly perform liquidity risk management.
-The insurance companies have to establish more stringent internal control measures to ensure the compliance of the Credit and Guarantee Insurance business.
-Furthermore, the Measures for the Credit Guarantee and Insurance Guarantee sets out specific rules regarding insurance companies carrying out Credit and Guarantee Insurance business via Internet, under which the insurance products, policy query links, customer complaint channels, information security, cooperative Internet agencies, which shall also be published by the cooperative Internet agencies in a prominent position on their business web pages.
+On May 8, 2020, the CBIRC promulgated the Measures for the Regulation of Credit Insurance and Guarantee Insurance, or the Measures for the Credit Insurance and Guarantee Insurance, as amended on June 21, 2021, which repeals the Interim Measures for the Supervision of Credit Guarantee and Insurance Business issued on July 11, 2017.
+Pursuant to the Measures for the Credit Insurance and Guarantee Insurance, the insurance companies carrying out credit insurance and guarantee insurance (together, the "Credit and Guarantee Insurance") businesses are required to comply with the regulatory requirements on solvency and ensure the overall size of business is appropriate for the capital strength of the company.
+When carrying out financing Credit and Guarantee Insurance business, insurance companies are required to pay particular attention to the underlying risks, fully assess the impact of Credit and Guarantee Insurance business to ensure the compliance of the Credit and Guarantee Insurance business.
+Furthermore, the Measures for the Credit Guarantee and Insurance Guarantee sets out specific rules regarding insurance companies carrying out Credit and Guarantee Insurance business via Internet, under which the insurance companies shall cooperate with the financial institutions with lending qualifications and is required to publish material information in relation to insurance products, policy query links, customer complaint channels, information security, cooperative Internet agencies, which shall also be published by the cooperative Internet agencies in a prominent position on their business web pages.
 In addition, the balance of self-retained liability of the insurance company cannot exceed the respective limits as set forth in the Measures for the Credit Insurance.

-We have cooperated with ZhongAn to develop Credit and Guarantee Insurance products to secure insurance protection for the loans we facilitated.
-21.0% of our outstanding loans were covered by the Credit and Guarantee Insurance products provided by ZhongAn as of December, 2021.
-If ZhongAn is unable to continue to provide the Credit and Guarantee Insurance with same terms and conditions, we may not be able to remain adequate Credit and Guarantee Insurance for our loan products as before, or may have to incur additional cost in purchasing such insurance from ZhongAn or other insurance companies.
+We have cooperated with insurance companies to develop Credit and Guarantee Insurance products to secure insurance protection for the loans we facilitated.
+If the insurance companies we cooperate are unable to continue to provide the Credit and Guarantee Insurance with same terms and conditions, we may not be able to remain adequate Credit and Guarantee Insurance for our loan products as before, or may have to incur additional cost in purchasing such insurance from them or other insurance companies.
 If we are unable to obtain adequate Credit and Guarantee Insurance for our loan products under terms or conditions acceptable to us, our business, financial condition and results of operations would be materially and adversely affected.

-We may be deemed to operate financing guarantee business by the PRC regulatory authorities.
+Our cooperation model with Institutional Funding Partners may be deemed to operate financing guarantee business by the Chinese Mainland regulatory authorities.